scoconno/scoconno.github.io/mind/personal/notes.md

 ![image](leo.jpg)

 So consider the image of Leonardo Di Caprio.
-Locke proposed that the famous actor is identical to that young boy because he had personal memories of what that boy experienced.
+Locke proposed that the famous actor is identical to that young boy because he has personal memories of what that boy experienced.
 If, for instance, the younger Leo spilled a drink during his first audition, only the adult Leo has the personal memory of the younger Leo's experiences.
 Of course, many others could have a factual memory of that event.
 But only the adult Leo remembers what it was like to be that younger Leo experiencing the spill.
-On this view then, you are identical to your younger self because only you have the personal memories of what that younger person experienced.
+On this view, then, you are identical to your younger self because only you have the personal memories of what that younger person experienced.

-### Objections to Version 1
+## Objections to Version 1

 While version 1 of the psychological continuity theory seems plausible, it is not adequate as an explanation of personal identity.
 Allow ‘Leonardo’ to be the 12 year old who will grow up to be the adult actor we all know.
 We will use the name 'Leo' to refer to that adult actor.
 Here is our problem:

-1. Leo = Leonardo if and only if Leo remembers everything that Leonardo experenced.
+1. Leo = Leonardo if and only if Leo remembers everything that Leonardo experienced.
 2. Leo does not remember what Leonardo ate for breakfast on the second day after his 12th birthday, though Leonardo certainly had the experience of eating something
 3. Leo $\neq$ Leonardo